tyroprogrammer/learn-react-app/src/tutorial/05-State.md

 state = { a: 3, b: 2, c: 3 } //state after setState is flushed
 ```

-- If the first argument is a function then it first executes the function by passing the current `state` as it's argument.
+- If the first argument is a function, then it first executes the function by passing the current `state` as it's argument.
 The function must return an object.
 It then merges this output with the current `state` just like it did above.
 For example:

 ```jsx
 state = { a: 1, b: 2, c: 3} //initial state